Computer-Programming-B/HappyGarden/README.md

 Extensions
 ----------------------------------------------
 **Add sounds**.
 Create a `sounds` folder like the one in the previous assingment.
 Play appropriate sounds for each action in the game.
+Unfortunately, replit doesn't support sounds in Pygame.

 **Change the gardener**.
 In the image folder there is an alternate picture of a pig with a watering can.
 You can use that or make a new character using any 8-bit online editor.